ProForm 520 E Elliptical Review

 Our Least Favorite Features

-- One-year warranty on parts and labor, although that’s standard or above average for this price range
+- The one-year warranty on parts and labor is pretty short, even if it’s standard for this price range.

-- Flywheel is only 15 lbs, so it won’t give you the smooth resistance of a commercial elliptical machine
+- The flywheel is only 15 lbs, so it won’t give you the smooth resistance of a commercial elliptical machine.

 The Bottom Line